Wind & Kite Surfing

 Get Some Air.
 There are very few spots in the world where wind, water and land merge to provide a flawless environment for both wind and kite surfing.
 The Squamish Spit is one of them.
 Visit the Spit on a clear summer day and you’ll find a rainbow of windsurfers, kiteboarders and spectators.
 Located at the mouth of the Squamish River as it enters Howe Sound, the Spit is a long, narrow piece of land and the first point of land struck by the wind, making it a must-visit for high-performance windsports.
 Recent upgrades have made this once-secret Squamish sweetspot even more accessible with its expanded parking and launch area.

 Getting There (to the Squamish Spit) - by land or by boat:

 Heading north on the Sea to Sky Highway, continue past Downtown Squamish until you reach Industrial Way where you will turn left.
 Turn right at the Queen’s Way T intersection and follow Queens Way until it curves left and becomes Government Road.
 Follow Government Road 1 kilometre past the train tracks, to a small sign for The Spit on your right.
 Continue down the gravel route until you reach another T intersection where you will turn left.
 Follow the gravel road until you reach the hiking trailhead signs on your left for the Estuary.
 Continue to the end of the road to reach the Spit.

-Skip the crowded Spit and the bumpy spit road.
 Start your session from downtown Squamish at Squamish Watersports.
 Get dropped upwind from an inflatable zodiac, enjoy your session and get then a ride back downtown after.
 Enjoy the hot tub and hot showers at the shop after your session in the cold Howe Sound waters.